Answers to your most commonly asked Junior ISA questions.

-Junior ISAs or Junior Individual Savings Accounts (JISAs) are tax efficient savings schemes in two separate components, Stocks and Shares (SAS) and Cash Account.
+Junior Individual Savings Accounts (JISAs) are tax efficient savings schemes in two separate components, Stocks and Shares (SAS) and Cash Account.
 We offer a Stocks and Shares JISA that also allows you to hold cash as part of your investment strategy.
 Investments in a JISA are free of capital gains tax.

 Anyone under the age of 18 who does not have a Child Trust Fund (CTF) and are resident in the UK for tax, or are Crown employees and spouse serving overseas.